 Join the Wine Pairing Weekend blogging group as we support BIPOC Winemakers and Winery Owners!
-This article provides you with the details you need to participate and a preview of the articles we will be sharing.
+This article provides you with the details you need to participate.

-Last year, our Wine Pairing Weekend (#winePW) group highlighted BIPOC (Black, Indigenous, People of Color) Winemakers and Winery owners for our February theme.
-We are returning to that topic here for February 2022, and I’d like to invite you to join us!
-Our event is on Saturday, February 12.
+Last year, our Wine Pairing Weekend (#winePW) group once again highlighted BIPOC (Black, Indigenous, People of Color) Winemakers and Winery owners for our February theme.
+We are returning to that topic here for February 2023, and I’d like to invite you to join us!
+Our event is on Saturday, February 11.

 Our February theme coincides with the observance of Black History Month.
 In addition to learning about the historical contributions of African Americans, the increased focus on racial injustice and inequity have prompted many to also focus on supporting Black owned businesses.
 Our #winePW group is building on that concept, expanding to include any winemaker or winery owner that identifies as BIPOC.